Karayel/karayel.github.io/_posts/2016-08-25-json-api-and-ajax.markdown

 Here's the code that does this:

 <%highlight js%>
-#json coming from the getJSON method.
+//json coming from the getJSON method. json.forEach(function(val) {
-json.forEach(function(val) {
   // every json object has a unique key and
   // according to these key filled out the information about data.